Start from: US$ 115 Per Person

 The Kal Bhairav

-It is one of the largest 17th century store statue in Kathmandu representing the terrifying aspect of Lord Shiva.
+It is one of the largest 17th-century stone statues in Kathmandu representing the terrifying aspect of Lord Shiva.

 Swet Bhairav

-During Indra Jatra festival, this temple is opened for public once in a year
+During the Indra Jatra festival, this temple is opened to the public once a year

-Kathmandu, derived from the word "Kasthamandap" is the capital and the largest city of Nepal resembling cultural, political and architectural richness.
+Kathmandu, derived from the word "Kasthamandap" is the capital and the largest city of Nepal resembling cultural, political, and architectural richness.
 Once, it was known as "Kantipur".
 The valley is surrounded by green mountains and in winter white Himalayas are displayed to the north.
-It is rumoured that it was big lake and Manjushree cut the mountain with his mighty sword and all water flowed out from the place called "Chobhar" and this valley originated.
-This valley is the main residential area of Newar community with their unique mother tongue, costumes, handicrafts, festivals and worshipping God and Goddess.
+It is rumored that it was a big lake and Manjushree cut the mountain with his mighty sword and all water flowed out from the place called "Chobhar" and this valley originated.
+This valley is the main residential area of the Newar community with its unique mother tongue, costumes, handicrafts, festivals, and worshipping God and Goddess.

 Swayambhu Nath Stupa

-The Swayambhunath Stupa is one of the oldest and greatest Budhist stupas in the world and glorious site of Nepal.
-It is 3 km west of Kathmandu and 77m above on the hill from the level of Kathmandu valley.
+The Swayambhunath Stupa is one of the oldest and greatest Buddhist stupas in the world and a glorious site in Nepal.
+It is 3 km west of Kathmandu and 77m above the hill from the level of Kathmandu Valley.
 Swayamnhu Nath Stupa is called "Monkey Temple" by most of the tourists.
 It is said to be 2000 years old by Manjushree.
-Painted on the four sides of the base of spire are the all seeing eyes of Lord Buddha keeping an eternal watch on the valley distinguishing between vice and virtue.
-It is listed by UNESCO in world Heritage List.
-The main structure of brick and clay which supports a lofty conical spire capped by a pinnacle of copper gilt Swayambhunath is a mosaic of small stupas, gompas and pagoda temples.
-In front of the temple, one of the famous goddess with the shrine of Ajima called "Harati Mata" is there.
-The temple of goddess is believed be famous in the trantic warp.
-The stupa of Buddha and temple of goddess are surrounded by temples and Tibetan monasteries.
+Painted on the four sides of the base of the spire are the all-seeing eyes of Lord Buddha keeping an eternal watch on the valley distinguishing between vice and virtue.
+It is listed by UNESCO on the World Heritage List.
+The main structure of brick and clay which supports a lofty conical spire capped by a pinnacle of copper gilt Swayambhunath is a mosaic of small stupas, gompas, and pagoda temples.
+In front of the temple, one of the famous goddesses with the shrine of Ajima called "Harati Mata" is there.
+The temple of the goddess is believed to be famous in the Trantic warp.
+The stupa of Buddha and the temple of the goddess are surrounded by temples and Tibetan monasteries.

 Asan

-Ason is the busiest market place for all kinds of important things such as vegetables, kitchenware, clothes, handicrafts, Chinese goods, seeds of crops etc. Asan has six roads following to different directions.
-The three stroyed pagoda style Annapurna temple plays a pivotal role in most festivals held and is dedicated to the Goddess of Grains.
+Ason is the busiest marketplace for all kinds of important things such as vegetables, kitchenware, clothes, handicrafts, Chinese goods, seeds of crops, etc. Asan has six roads following different directions.
+The three-stroyed pagoda style Annapurna temple plays a pivotal role in most festivals held and is dedicated to the Goddess of Grains.

 Thamel

 Thamel, which lies in the heart of Kathmandu is also called "small-Europe".
-Actually, this place gives the visitors a glimpse of western cultures in all sectors.
-It is a unique and different place in Kathmandu and best tourist area in Nepal.
-The goods such as Pasmina clothes, wooden carved idols, handicrafts, ornaments, musical instruments, verities of dishes of different countries, highly facilitated hotels, restaurants and bars, book shops, cyber cafes and travel agencies have made this area as tourist centers.
-The activities such as fooding, visiting, marketing (shopping) run here till late night.
+This place gives visitors a glimpse of Western cultures in all sectors.
+It is a unique and different place in Kathmandu and the best tourist area in Nepal.
+The goods such as Pashmina clothes, wooden carved idols, handicrafts, ornaments, musical instruments, verities of dishes from different countries, highly facilitated hotels, restaurants and bars, book shops, cyber cafes, and travel agencies have made this area a tourist center.
+The activities such as food, visiting, and marketing (shopping) run here till late at night.

 Dharahara (Bhimsen Tower)

 The Dharahara tower is 50.5m tall and was built by the then Prime Minister Bhimsen Thapa in 1832.
-Once it was closed to the public and it has been recently opened again and any one can go up after paying the entrance fee Visitors can have some foods within its premises and have good snapshots that can be developed immediately.
-The 3600 astounding view of the Kathmandu valley is well worth the long climbing up the spiraling staircase.
+Once it was closed to the public it has been recently opened again and anyone can go up after paying the entrance fee Visitors can have some food within its premises and have good snapshots that can be developed immediately.
+The 3600 astounding view of the Kathmandu Valley is well worth the long climb up the spiraling staircase.

 Dream Garden:

-The garden of Dreams is built by the then Prime Minister Bir Shumsher JBR in 1895 and was inherited by son Keshar Shumsher JBR as a wedding gift.
-A learned man made the garden as the spot of art.
+The Garden of Dreams was built by the then Prime Minister Bir Shumsher JBR in 1895 and was inherited by their son Keshar Shumsher JBR as a wedding gift.
+A learned man made the garden the spot of art.
 It included a fabulous lawn.
-It is wooded area which is enriched with birds, flowers and ducks in the pond.
-Within Garden, wall, Keshar Shumsher created an exquisite ensemble of pavilions, fountains, decorative garden furniture and European features of verandas, pergolas, balustrades, urns and bird houses.
-He erected six freestanding pavilions each dedicated to one o the six seasons of Nepal namely Basanta (spring), Grishma (summer), Barsha (monsoon), Sharad (early autumn), Hemanta (late autumn) and Sishir (winter).
+It is a wooded area that is enriched with birds, flowers, and ducks in the pond.
+Within Garden, wall, Keshar Shumsher created an exquisite ensemble of pavilions, fountains, decorative garden furniture, and European features of verandas, pergolas, balustrades, urns, and birdhouses.
+He erected six freestanding pavilions each dedicated to one of the six seasons of Nepal namely Basanta (spring), Grishma (summer), Barsha (monsoon), Sharad (early autumn), Hemanta (late autumn), and Sishir (winter).
 Later Keshars family bequeathed some portion of the Keshar Mahal including his garden and Keshar Library to the government.
-Now it is opened for the public with restaurants and bar to rise for its upkeep.
+Now it is open to the public with restaurants and bars to rise for its upkeep.

 Pashupatinath Temple